aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 ```
 <br>

-As you go through the installer, complete the following steps:
+Follow the steps below as you go through the installer:

 1) Agree to the License Agreement